ryanramage/plat-dns/README.md

 Step 2 - Choose a plat-dns server
 -----------------------------------

-You can run this project on a server, or use our public plat server at ns.ramage.in
+You can run this project on a server, or use our public plat server at ns.flap.to

 Step 3 - Add an NS record that points to plat
 -----------------------------------------------

-Type: NS, Host: neighbourhoods, Value: ns.ramage.in
+Type: NS, Host: neighbourhoods, Value: ns.flap.to

 Use the above information to put a record in **your** nameserver.
 This will point all *.neighbourhoods.edmonton.ca queries to the plat server selected in step 2.